 And the ark rested in the seventh month, on the seventeenth day of the month, upon the mountains of Ararat.

-And it came to pass, as he was worshipping in the house of Nisroch his god, that Adrammelech and Sharezer his sons smote him with the sword: and they escaped into the land of Armenia (Ararat).
+So Sennacherib king of Assyria departed, and went and returned, and dwelt at Nineveh.
+And it came to pass, as he was worshipping in the house of Nisroch his God, that Adrammelech and Sharezer his sons smote him with the sword: and they escaped into the land of Armenia (Ararat).
 And Esarhaddon his son reigned in his stead.